 Indoor lighting.
-This standard meets the lighting requirements for indoor workplaces according to the needs of comfort and visual performance.
+This standard meets the lighting requirements for indoor workplaces based on comfort needs and visual performance.

-Lighting design criteria are specified, in terms of quantity of luminaires and quality, in most workplaces, recommended luminances in the performance of activities, ways to avoid glare, luminance limits, etc.
+The criteria in lighting design are specified, in terms of quantity of luminaires and quality, in most workplaces, the luminances recommended in the performance of activities, the ways to avoid glare, luminance limits etc.

 This standard also contains a series of recommendations on good lighting practices.
-It includes a new column with the minimum luminance uniformity values in the list of interior areas, tasks and activities.
+Includes a new column with the minimum luminance uniformity values in the list of interior areas, tasks and activities.

-This standard meets the requirements for lighting in work areas where outdoor activities are carried out.
-This set of requirements must be met to meet the needs for comfort and visual performance.
-Considered all current visual activities.
+This standard meets those requirements for lighting in work areas where activities are carried out outside.
+These set of requirements must be met to meet the needs for comfort and visual performance.
+Considered all ordinary visual activities.

-Tables are included where the lighting requirements for different areas, tasks and activities carried out out outdoors are included.
-Lighting limits are established to avoid glare.
+Tables are included where the lighting requirements for different areas, tasks and activities carried out outdoors are collected.
+Lighting limits are set to avoid glare.

-This standard establishes the method for determining the average luminance that specifies the level of lighting to be used at a given point, surface or volume, in which the materials that make up the visual task area are located so that it can be carried out with acceptable action.
+This standard establishes the method for determining the average luminance that specifies the level of illumination to be used at a given point, surface or volume, where the materials that constitute the area of the visual task are located so that it can be carried out with an acceptable performance.

 This standard classifies lighting systems taking into account the characteristics of the light sources used, the light distribution and the lighting objectives.

-The standard establishes a correspondence between the visual requirement of the activities and the average luminance of the visual field area corresponding to the task so that it can be carried out with acceptable action.
+The standard establishes a correspondence between the visual requirement of the activities and the average luminance of the visual field area corresponding to the task so that it can be carried out with an acceptable performance.

-The norm is renewed in relation to the old “UNE-EN 1838: 2000”where the minimum requirements for the design of emergency and evacuation lighting are included.
-They are calculated for the full nominal duration and at the end of the design life of the equipment.
-The purpose of emergency lighting and evacuation is to allow safe exit from any location in the event of failure of the normal supply.
-The standard specifies photometric and lighting requirements for emergency lighting systems installed in premises and locations where such systems are required.
-It mainly applies to places to which the public or workers have access.
+The standard is renewed in relation to the old “UNE-EN 1838: 2000”where the minimum requirements for the design of emergency lighting and evacuation are included.
+They are calculated for the full nominal life period and the end of the equipment’s design life.
+The purpose of emergency and evacuation lighting is to allow the safe exit of any place in case of failure of the normal supply.
+The standard specifies the photometric and luminous requirements for emergency lighting systems installed in premises and places where such systems are required.
+It mainly applies to places that the public or workers have access to.

-This standard defines basic terms to be used in all lighting applications.
+This standard defines basic terms for use in all lighting applications.
 It also establishes a framework for the specification of lighting requirements.
-It includes parameters that need to be specified to ensure adequate lighting for safety and movement and good visual conditions to ensure adequate colour perception and visual comfort.
-With respect to its 2003 version, new terms have been defined and an informative Annex has been added.
+Included are the parameters that need to be specified to ensure adequate lighting for safety and movement and good visual conditions to ensure adequate color perception and visual comfort.
+Regarding its version of 2003, new terms have been defined and an informative Annex has been added.

-This standard is general and aims to establish ergonomic principles for the physical environmental conditioning of those people with special requirements, whether due to age, health status to a disability, etc..
+This standard is general and aims to establish ergonomic principles for the physical environmental conditioning of those people with special requirements, either due to age, health status, disability, etc.

-It analyzes the following aspects: thermal environment, acoustic, lighting and exposure to vibrations.
-It establishes the peculiarities of different situations and helps the applicability of different standards related to each aspect.
+It analyzes the following aspects: thermal, acoustic environment, lighting and exposure to vibrations.
+It establishes the peculiarities of different situations and helps the applicability of different norms related to each aspect.